hillaryfraley/test-mvd-template/pages/mydoc/mydoc_workflows.md

 [Here's an example workflow for an API that allows you to retrieve and update timesheet records.

-## Example Workflow: Add a description to explain overtime on employee's timesheet
+## Add a description to explain overtime on employee's timesheet

 You asked an employee, Meghan, to work 2 hours of overtime last Thursday.
 To make sure Payroll approves Meghan's timesheet with the extra 2 hours, you need to add a description.